 Significant amounts of moisture is created in kitchens from cooking which also increases the risk of condensation.
 Kitchens must be sufficiently ventilated or face the risk of black mould growth and damage to wallpaper, tile grouting and paint.
 Condensation in kitchens is often accompanied by a damp musty smell and potential for more significant damp issues.
 Kitchen ventilation will remove the excess moisture formed from everyday tasks preventing it from landing on surfaces and causing property damage.

-If simple lifestyle changes such as opening windows and keeping doors closed does not get rid of a condensation issue, it may be necessary to install a ventilation system to ensure excess moisture is ventilated before it can cause property damage.
+If windows and airbricks are not sufficient to get rid of a condensation issue, it may be necessary to install a ventilation system to ensure excess moisture is ventilated before it can cause property damage.
 Here at Wise Property Care, we can install a variety of ventilation systems to ensure a property is sufficiently protected.

-Datamatic ventilation fans record and hold up to 60 weeks of continuous data that can be downloaded and read at any time.
+Significant amounts of moisture is created in kitchens from cooking which also increases the risk Datamatic ventilation fans record and hold up to 60 weeks of continuous data that can be downloaded and read at any time.
 The Datamatic ventilation fans are popular for dealing with condensation and mould issues within our bathroom and kitchen ventilation system range.
-Our Datamatic ventilation are built to keep your property healthy, free of condensation and to keep you informed about the levels of dampness and humidity within your property.
+Our Datamatic ventilation fans are built to keep your property healthy, free of condensation and to keep you informed about the levels of dampness and humidity within your property.